How to Choose a Reputable Moving Company

 For more on how to look for a moving company and determine whether they’re legitimate, here’s what you need to know.

-How to Pick a Moving Company
+How to choose a moving company

 When choosing a moving company, there are a few steps you can take to ensure that any company you use is reliable.
 To the find the best company for your needs, follow the five steps below.

-Step 1: Start by getting referrals from friends, family, and coworkers.
+Start by getting referrals from friends, family, and coworkers.
 You can also search online, looking for moving companies that have good reviews and are recommended by their past customers.
 If you’re using a real estate agent when buying a home, ask them for a referral.

-Step 2: When searching for a moving company, try to get an estimate from at least three companies.
+When searching for a moving company, try to get an estimate from at least three companies.
 Make sure to ask for an in-person estimate so that the moving company can get a better idea of how much you need to have moved and give you a more accurate estimate.

-Step 4: You should also look for moving companies that carry the American Moving and Storage Association’s (AMSA) ProMover logo.
+You should also look for moving companies that carry the American Moving and Storage Association’s (AMSA) ProMover logo.
 The AMSA assesses a moving company before giving it membership and can connect with accredited moving companies.

-Step 5: Finally, verify that the moving company is actually at the address that they list.
+Finally, verify that the moving company is actually at the address that they list.
 You can find their address on their website or in the phone book.
 Beware company addresses that are at a residential location.

-The best way to check if a moving company is legitimate is to make sure that the company is properly licensed and insured.
+The best way to check if a moving company is legitimate is to evaluate the moving company and make sure they are properly licensed and insured.
 This is easy if you’re using an interstate mover, which is registered with the federal government.